Skip to main content

 Smart contracts

-Ophis runs its own deployment of CoW Protocol's GPv2 settlement stack on Optimism and Unichain.
+Ophis runs its own deployment of CoW Protocol's GPv2 settlement stack on Optimism, Unichain, and Robinhood Chain.
 The contracts that hold or move value are immutable: they have no admin, no owner, and no proxy, so no operator (and no compromise of Ophis's backend or frontend) can upgrade, pause, or re-point them:

 ContractAddress (Optimism)Property